First Amendment audit: Legal cases

 Most federal appellate decisions addressing First Amendment audits arise in the context of civil rights lawsuits under Title 42 of the United States Code § 1983.
 In these cases, officers often invoke qualified immunity, which protects government officials from damages unless the constitutional right was "clearly established" at the time of the given incident.
 As a result, the main issue in much of the case law is not whether the First Amendment protects recording public officials, but whether that protection was clear enough in a particular jurisdiction and time period to overcome qualified immunity.

 In its ruling on Glik v.
 Cunniffe (2011), the First Circuit was the first judicial body to address the issue, holding that a private citizen had a clearly established right to record police officers in a public park.
-The court reasoned that "[t]he filming of government officials engaged in their duties in a public place … fits comfortably within [First Amendment] principles."
+The court reasoned that "the filming of government officials engaged in their duties in a public place … fits comfortably within [First Amendment] principles."
 As referenced above, in ACLU v.
 Alvarez, the Seventh Circuit similarly ruled that making audiovisual recordings of public officials is expressive conduct protected by the First Amendment, rejecting the argument that only publication is protected.

 Other circuit courts have acknowledged the right to record public officials, but have granted qualified immunity to individual officers because there was no clear legal precedent at the time of the events.
 In Turner v.
 Driver (2017), a case brought by a self-described First Amendment auditor who was detained while filming outside a police station, the justices of the Fifth Circuit ruled that recording police is protected under the First Amendment but determined that the officers involved were entitled to immunity because the right was not clearly established in the Fifth Circuit until that decision.
 In Fields v.
 City of Philadelphia (2017), which involved citizens recording police officers during public events, the appeals court for the Third Circuit recognized the right to record but granted qualified immunity to the officers because the law had not been clearly established at the time.

 By contrast, later cases have denied qualified immunity where prior circuit precedent had already established the right.
 In Irizarry v.
 Yehia (2022), another case brought by a First Amendment auditor, the Tenth Circuit Court of Appeals ruled that "there is a First Amendment right to film the police performing their duties in public", concluding that the right was clearly established by 2019 (making qualified immunity unavailable).